 Missing teeth is a serious dental issue that affects many people.
 Nearly 17% of Americans have missing teeth.
 The main cause of missing teeth is tooth decay and gum disease.

 However, thanks to the field of restorative dentistry, our dentist near you offers full-mouth dental implants in Brookline as a permanent and long-term teeth replacement option.
-Let’s explore how your smile can change if you decide to use this option.
+Let’s explore how your smile can change if you use this option.

 In most cases, implants are made from titanium.
 When titanium interacts with oxygen, a surface layer is formed that stabilizes the surface and allows the fusing process to occur (osseointegration).